 With Rosetta Stone for example, you’re restricted by the software or online subscription limitations and can’t easily save content.

-With Rocket Chinese, you can easily download all of the course content as MP3’s and PDF files.
+With Rocket Chinese, you can easily download all of the course content as MP3’s

 This makes it possible to print out lessons or put lesson MP3’s on a portable listening device to learn on commutes and so on.
 You pay once, and own it for life.